Biclustering with Alternating K-Means: Proof of the Consistency Result

-In this section, we prove the consistency result of Theorem \ref{thm:consistency}.
-We mainly follow the steps in \citet{biau2008performance}.
-To prove Theorem \ref{thm:consistency}, we need to prove three lemmas.
-Recall that the $L_2$ Wasserstein distance between two probability measures $\mu_1$ and $\mu_2$ on $\mathbb{R}^m$, with finite second moment, is defined as
+First, we introduce the definition of $L_2$ Wasserstein distance, which is essential for the proof.
+The $L_2$ Wasserstein distance between two probability measures $\mu_1$ and $\mu_2$ on $\mathbb{R}^m$, with finite second moment, is defined as

 where the infimum is taken over all joint distributions of two random variables $X$ and $Y$ such that $X$ has distribution $\mu_1$ and $Y$ has distribution $\mu_2$.
-It has been shown in \citet{linder2002learning} that $\gamma$ is a metric on the space of probability distributions on $\mathbb{R}^m$ with finite second moment, and that the infimum is a minimum and can be achieved.

-Lemma \ref{lem:costbound} shows that if two distributions $\mu_1$ and $\mu_2$ are close in terms of $L_2$ Wasserstein distance, then their clustering risks are also similar.
+Our main work is to prove the following lemma, which is similar to inequality (4) in \citet{biau2008performance}.

 \begin{lemma} For any column partition $\mathbf{I}$ and cluster centers $\mathbf{c}$,

 \end{lemma}